fdabrandao/pympl/README.md

 Advanced features:

-* Given a function `f(varname)` that given a variable name returns its value:
+* Given a function `f(varname)` that takes a variable name returns its value:

   * If any command used implements solution extraction you can use `parser[command_name].extract(f)` to extract the solution;
   * If any command used implements cut generation you can use `parser[command_name].separate(f)` to generate cutting planes.

 ***
 Copyright © Filipe Brandão.
 All rights reserved.
 E-mail: <fdabrandao@dcc.fc.up.pt>. [[Homepage](http://www.dcc.fc.up.pt/~fdabrandao/)]